Viv696969/Hybrid-Recommendation-System/README.md

 # Hybrid-Recommendation-System

-- access tokens from the idea and approach .txt for login and signup also for testing other apis
+- access tokens from the idea_and_approach.txt for login and signup also for testing other apis
 - while sending jwt token send as Bearer __token__string
+- all have passwords=1234

 ### 2. **`/store/show_products`**